-Set in the leafy exotic rainforest of the Mt Coot-tha Botanic Gardens, the Hide ’n’ Seek Children’s Trail leads kids on an exciting and engaging adventure of discovery to uncover the secrets hidden in the forest!
+Set in the leafy exotic rainforest of the Brisbane Botanic Gardens Mt Coot-tha, the Hide ’n’ Seek Children’s Trail leads kids on an exciting and engaging adventure of discovery to uncover the secrets hidden in the forest!

 Getting to the Children’s Trail

-Head to the Brisbane Botanic Gardens at the base of Mt Coot-tha, where you will find free parking and free entry to the gardens.
-Make your first stop the Mt Coot-tha Visitor Information Centre, which opened in September 2017, and is located near the cafe and main carpark.
-Here you can collect maps, seek further information on the trails, facilities and picnic areas in the Mt Coot-tha precinct and make a quick toilet stop.
+Catch a bus, ride a bike, or drive to the Brisbane Botanic Gardens at the base of Mt Coot-tha, where you will find free parking and free entry to the gardens.
+Make your first stop the Mt Coot-tha Visitor Information Centre located near the cafe and main carpark.
+From here you can collect the Children’s Trail map, seek further information on the trails, facilities and picnic areas in the Mt Coot-tha precinct and make a quick toilet stop.

 Your kids will love trying to follow the colourful map to navigate the forest paths.
 The brochure gives them a checklist of things to spot along the trail, as well as amazing facts and information about each feature so they can learn all about what they find.
 Engaging questions are posed about the different features of the setting to encourage children to think about their surroundings.

 Along the trail

-The Children’s Trail takes kids through the exotic rainforest as they try to spot numbered markers to observe and find out about the fascinating features of the forest, including plants, trees and cool creatures.
+The Children’s Trail takes kids through the exotic rainforest as they try to spot numbered markers to observe and find out about the fascinating features of the forest, including plants, trees and curious creatures.
 The trail gets kids engaging with the natural surroundings and taking in everything from the fungi on the forest floor to the leaves and wildlife of the high forest canopy.
-Kids will love discovering all the secrets of this special setting and will soon be racing ahead of you to spot the next marker on the trail!
+Your kids will love discovering all the secrets of this special setting and will soon be racing ahead of you to spot the next marker on the trail!

 Fun at the gardens

-You can read our full review of the Brisbane Botanic Gardens at Mt Coot-tha to find out more about what to see and do to make your visit a great day out for the whole family.
+You can read our full review of the Brisbane Botanic Gardens Mt Coot-tha to find out more about what to see and do to make your visit a great day out for the whole family.